 - measles

-Some infectious diseases can be transmitted by blood.
+Some infectious diseases can be spread by blood.
 This can be:

-- indirect, when blood is transferred through an object such as a needle or razor blade
+- when blood is on an object such as a needle or razor blade

 - through bodily fluids (see also sexually transmissible infections)